 Mr. Jackson also discussed the natural gas transactions for the Eagle Valley CCGT that were completed under the fuel hedging policy approved in Cause No. 38703 FAC 133.
 He stated Applicant initiated the Long-Term Hedging Program for Eagle Valley on March 28, 2022.
 He said once the plant was online and running as expected, Applicant moved expeditiously and in accordance with the hedging plan to bring hedged volumes in line with approved guidelines.
-He said Applicant expects to have all purchases made for the plan by the end of September 2022.
-Mr. Jackson sponsored Attachment DJ-6 to Applicant's Exhibit 2, which provides an evaluation of the hedges' economic settlement in May, June, and July 2022, by comparing the hedge price to the daily index price for the natural gas delivery point associated with the hedges.
-He testified that in the month of May 2022, hedges on natural gas represented a savings of \$1,498,700.
-Hedges on natural gas in the month of June 2022 represented a savings of \$130,500, and in the month of July 2022, hedges on natural gas represented a cost of \$551,750.
-He stated Attachment DJ-7 of Applicant's Exhibit 2-C shows completed hedging transactions and remaining balances to be completed for the hedging policy approved in Cause No. 38703 FAC 133.
-He stated Applicant will provide hedging transactions, modeling to support hedge volumes, market pricing at the time of the transactions, and hedge settlement calculations in the confidential audit package provided to the OUCC and review the information in this FAC's audit.
+Mr. Jackson sponsored Attachment DJ-5 to Applicant's Exhibit 2, which provides an evaluation of the hedges' economic settlement in the Historical Period, by comparing the hedge price to the daily index price for the natural gas delivery point associated with the hedges.
+He testified that in the month of February 2023, hedges on natural gas represented a cost of \$11,381,612.
+Hedges on natural gas in the month of March 2023 represented a cost of \$2,291,777, and in the month of April 2023, hedges on natural gas represented a cost of \$1,474,410.
+He stated Confidential Attachment DJ-6 of Applicant's Exhibit 2-C shows completed hedging transactions and remaining balances to be completed for the Long-Term Hedging Program.
+Mr. Jackson noted Applicant will provide hedging transactions, modeling to support hedge volumes, market pricing at the time of the transactions, and hedge settlement calculations in the confidential audit package provided to the OUCC and review the information in this FAC's audit.